Receive new blog posts, exclusive writing tips and special offers in your mailbox

 You don’t need to master English as a native speaker to write excellent scientific papers.
 It is more important to make your research easy to grasp.

-Learn which studies to choose as a reference in your paper, what biases to check for, if self-citation is okay and how to reference studies in the ultimate way.
+Learn which studies to choose as a reference in your paper, what biases to check for, if self-citation is okay and what the ultimate way is to reference studies in the text.

-Use these simple data visualisation techniques to make your figures part of your scientific story.
+Use these simple data visualisation techniques to create simple figures that are easy to understand and part of your narrative.

 Do you know what editors want to read in cover letters and what the absolute no-goes are?
 Nature Astronomy editor Dr. Paul Woods shares his insights.

 Drama theory in a scientific paper?
 Oh yes.
-Characters, setting, tension, climax, resolution - all elements of a classical story should also be present in a paper.
+Characters, setting, tension, climax, resolution, … - here are all the story elements that should also be present in a paper.

-We love a good story.
-But what exactly is a story and why is it necessary that we use it in academic writing?
+What exactly is a story and why is it essential in academic writing?